hyperledger-labs/hyperledger-labs.github.io/labs/inter-carrier-settlements.md

 https://github.com/viprat

 # Sponsor
-Vipin Rathi: - Telecom Special Interest Group Chair email: vipin68_scs@jnu.ac.in
+Vipin Bharathan: - Identity WG chair email vipinsun@gmail.com

 # Pre-existing repository
 We do not have a pre-existing repository